Azure/aks-engine/docs/topics/certificaterotation.md

 - Old  `kubeconfig`  should  **NOT**  be able to contact the API server, however the new kubeconfig should be able to talk to it.
 - All nodes are expected to be  `Ready`, all pods are expected to be  `Running`.
-- Try to fetch the logs of  `kube-apiserver`,  `kube-scheduler`  and  `kube-controller-namager`, they should all be running correctly without spitting errors.
-E.g. ```kubectl logs -lk8s-app=kube-scheduler -n kube-system`.
+- Try to fetch the logs of  `kube-apiserver`,  `kube-scheduler`  and  `kube-controller-namager`.
+They should all be running correctly without printing errors.
+E.g. `kubectl logs kube-apiserver-k8s-master-58431286-0 -n kube-system`.

 ## Known Limitations